odradev/nysa-proposal/README.md

 Thanks to this approach the output smart contract will be as efficient as a contract written using pure [near-sdk-rs](https://github.com/near/near-sdk-rs/).
 Our first experiments showed promising results.
-We have the example, that is 25 times more gas efficient than Aurora.
+We have a working example showing that Nysa is 25 times more gas efficient than Aurora.

 ## What problem do we solve?
 The main advantage of smart contracts written in Solidity is that they are already